sintef-ocean/conan-opensplice-ce/README.md

-Currently, the usage information provided by the package (i.e., include directories and library paths) enables consumers to use OpenSplice's "ISO C++ 2" API.
+Currently, the usage information provided by the package (i.e., include directories and library paths) enables consumers to use OpenSplice's [ISO C++ 2] API.
 The other, older APIs are also built and available in the package cache, but using them requires a bit more manual work.

 Building the package